mantrabrain/modify-login/readme.txt

 If you can't access your admin dashboard, try these steps:

-1. Append your custom login endpoint to your site URL (e.g., yourdomain.com/your-custom-endpoint)
+1. Append the default endpoint to your site URL (e.g., yourdomain.com/setup)
 2. Check your .htaccess file for any conflicting rules
 3. Temporarily disable any security plugins that might be interfering
 4. If all else fails, rename the plugin folder in /wp-content/plugins/ via FTP to deactivate the plugin